User Experience Matters

 Any business that works with customers wants these customers as well as potential clients to be happy — that is axiomatic.
 And at this point, there is no difference if the company is selling a product or a service.
-The process of making your audience happy is called the development of a positive experience in the customers’ minds in relation to a brand/company/business.
+The process of making your audience happy is called the development of a positive experience in the customers’ minds in relation to a brand, company or business.

 Why the UX matters?
 Well, you might have heard about these numbers a million times, but they answer the question precisely: 88% of online users are less likely to come back to a website after having a bad experience there.
 94% of those first expressions are related to design and about 86% of online users are ready to pay more for a better experience.
 Hopefully, these numbers have already set you on the path that UX matters, and matters a lot in the current tech world.
 But what exactly constituted to the idea of a great UX?
 And how you can make your website user-friendly?
 Let’s proceed.